ordina-ncore/ordina-ncore.github.io/_posts/2017-06-14-stieve-verheyden-angular-forms.md

 |Similar to AngularJs  	    |More code
 |2-way data binding   	    |Immutable data model
 |automatic tracking of state|Easier to test, because everything is in code

+The code, used during this blog post, can be found on [github](https://github.com/Stieve/example-angular-forms).